 Where is Tesla Insurance available?

-As far as your basic policy goes, not really.
-Coverage options are similar to those offered by other insurers.
+Tesla Insurance coverage options are similar to those offered by other insurers.
 But Tesla does have options that are specific to Tesla cars, such as coverage for your Tesla’s wall charger and discounts for using autopilot features.
 The company also offers more in-depth knowledge of the needs of these specific cars, which may benefit you in the long term.